shaftoe/curriculum-vitae/content/work.md

   Senior System Engineer

-  Bonial was looking for someone willing to embrace the challenge of refactoring their relatively big Puppet codebase.
-After joining the Operations team as team lead, I was in charge of the overall infrastructure stability, robustness and maintainability, together with enforcing best practices to improve quality standards and overall team’s health.
+  Bonial, a multinational web service in the publishing field, was looking for someone willing to embrace the challenge of refactoring their relatively big Puppet codebase.
+I was eager to get onboad and test my skills on a big scale.
+I joined the _Operations_ team as team lead, in charge of the overall infrastructure stability, robustness and maintainability, enforcing best operational practices.
+The final goal was to improve processes quality while keeping the team alligned with our goals.

-  Technology stack:
+  The technological stack:

   - AWS / Rackspace cloud
-  - Debian
+  - Debian GNU/Linux
-  - Ganeti
+  - Ganeti virtualization
   - Docker
   - Terraform
   - Puppet